Crazy things characters do with shopping carts outside of their original purposes, whether they ride them or ram them into stuff.

-- A British anti-drinking PSA had an interviewer trying to persuade pasers-by to do sober things they might do when drunk.
+- A British anti-drinking PSA had an interviewer trying to persuade passers-by to do sober things they might do when drunk.
 One of the suggestions was to climb into a shopping trolley and have a mate shove it into a wall as hard as possible.

 - In Ben-To, The Monarch uses one as a club.

-- In the opening scene of Jackass: The Movie, the cast are riding in a shopping cart
+- In the opening scene of Jackass: The Movie, the cast are riding in a shopping cart.

 - There's a Jackie Chan movie (Rumble in the Bronx?) where a shopping cart plays a crucial role during a fight scene.

-- Willy Wonka and the Chocolate Factory.
+- Willy Wonka & the Chocolate Factory.
 During her song "I Want It Now", Veruca Salt grabs a shopping cart, uses it to threaten some Oompa-Loompas, then sends it into a pile of boxes and knocks them down.

 - Johnny and the Bomb: Johnny and Kirsty escape some Men In Black by riding a bag-lady's shopping cart down a steep hill.